henrywnguyen-cmyk/Rfm-Customer-Segmentation/README.md

 </div>

 ## Overview
-This project segments Ditch's customer base using the RFM (Recency, Frequency, Monetary) framework, applied to real Shopify order data spanning **April 2025 – April 2026**.
-Each customer is scored on how recently they bought, how often they buy, and how much they've spent, then bucketed into six actionable segments — from Champions to One-Time Buyers — to guide marketing and retention decisions.
+This project segments Ditch's customer base using the RFM (Recency, Frequency, Monetary) framework, applied to real Shopify order data spanning **April 2025 to April 2026**.
+Each customer is scored on how recently they bought, how often they buy, and how much they've spent, then bucketed into six actionable segments, from Champions to One-Time Buyers, to guide marketing and retention decisions.

 ## What's Inside
 The notebook walks through the full analysis end to end: